mipsim/projectlycan/README.md

-# projectlycan
+# Project Lycan Lovers
-by Team Make A Thing
+A werewolf dating simulator by Team Make A Thing